gpeterson406/Greenwood_Book/_book/01-preface.md

 population.

-\indent By the end of this material, you should have some basic R skills and abilities to create basic ANOVA and Regression models, as well as to handle Chi-squared testing situations.
+\indent By the end of this material, you should have some basic R skills and abilities to create basic ANOVA and Regression models, as well as to handle Chi-square testing situations.
 Together, this should prepare you for future statistics courses or for other situations where you are expected to be able to identify an appropriate analysis, do the calculations for a given data set, and then effectively